PhillipDogeOfficial/Doges-Pull-Mod/README.md

 Wow! also yeah! its not a mod menu its a pull mod:) hope this helps!
+Also, btw click 2
+Tutorial: to open the menu, click the Y button 2x to open and 2x to close.
+Then, after u do that + to upgrade the speed to the pull mod, and - to lower the speed to the pull mod!